Analysis | The State Department wouldn’t reveal its payments to Mar-a-Lago. Here’s how we found them.

-I wrote that story, after months of reporting on the subject with a team of colleagues.
+I wrote that article, after months of reporting on the subject with a team of colleagues.
 How did we figure it out?

 We started by asking the State Department.